Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 ## Wrapping Up

-WPE has been designed from the ground up to integrate with the rest of the system, instead of having solely the focus of rendering Web content inside a monolithic web browser application&mdash;instead, the public API must be comprehensive enough to use it as a component of *any* application.
+WPE has been designed from the ground up to integrate with the rest of the system, instead of having a sole focus on rendering Web content inside a monolithic web browser application.
+Accordingly, the public API must be comprehensive enough to use it as a component of *any* application.
 This results in features that allow plugging into the web engine at different layers to provide custom behaviour.